watson-developer-cloud/node-sdk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 Remember, an issue is not the place to ask questions.
-You can use [Stack Overflow](http://stackoverflow.com/questions/tagged/ibm-watson) for that, or you may want to start a discussion on the [dW Answers](https://developer.ibm.com/answers/questions/ask/?topics=watson).
+If you have issues with the APIs or have a question about the Watson services, see [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-watson+node.js).

 Before you open an issue, please check if a similar issue already exists or has been closed before.